prof-rossetti/georgetown-opim-557-201810/projects/robo-advisor.md

 ![an example user interface which prompts the user to input a stock symbol into cell E11 and then press a command button to initiate the recommendation process](/img/projects/robo-advisor/example-interface.png)

-The system should capture inputs via your choice of input mechanism, whether it be cell value(s), input boxes, or some other means.
+The system should capture inputs via your choice of input mechanism, whether it be cell value(s), input boxes, drop-downs, user form inputs, or some other means.
 The system may optionally prompt the user to specify additional inputs such as risk tolerance and other trading preferences, as desired and applicable.

-After entering desired inputs, the user should be able to click a command button to trigger the recommendation process.
+After entering desired inputs, the user should be able to click a command button to trigger the validation, calculation, and recommendation processes.

 ## Validation Requirements